3dcitydb/3dcitydb-docs/source/plugins/plugin-mechanism.rst

 ADE schemas with existing 3DCityDB instances.

 You can also develop your own plugins.
-For this purpose, the Importer/Exporter comes with a *Plugin API* that is available as separate JAR file ``impexp-plugin-api-{version}.jar``.
-Simply put the JAR file on your classpath to start plugin development.
-A comprehensive *Plugin API* guide will be offered on the
+For this purpose, the Importer/Exporter comes with a *Plugin API* that is available from the JAR file ``impexp-core-{version}.jar``.
+Simply put this JAR file on your classpath to start plugin development.
-`www.3dcitydb.org <http://www.3dcitydb.org>`__ website soon.
-Moreover,
-the source codes of the *Spreadsheet Generator* *Plugin* and *ADE Manager Plugin* can be used as templates for your own developments.
+The source codes of the *Spreadsheet Generator* *Plugin* and *ADE Manager Plugin* can be used as templates for your own developments.